Weyaaron/nvim-training/Readme.md

 unfinished.
 Accesing them might be possible, but is your own risk.

+# Disabled Tasks
+There might be cases where Tasks have to be retracted.
+If this is the case, you may need to update your call to setup to exclude them.

 ## Movements
 | Name | Description | Notes |
 | -------- | -------- | -------- |